jacek-kozakowski/springboot-hotel-management/README.md

 To demonstrate and test the backend functionality, a simple **React-based frontend** is included for **presentation purposes only**.
 The frontend is **not production-ready** and **does not reflect my frontend development abilities**.

-If you want to test the backend functionality without frontend I strongly suggest using **Postman** but then you have to check examples of **Usage Examples** or structure of data transfer objects.
+If you want to test the backend functionality without frontend I strongly suggest using **Postman**.
+Check [Backend README](./backend/README.md) for usage examples.

 ---